Timmmdavis/CutAndDisplace/README.md

 ### 2.2.
 3D Analytical tests

-(use run all regressions in 3D/AnalyticalTests folder or the individual scripts further inside this dir)
+Test by running the file runallregressions.m in 3D/AnalyticalTests folder or the individual scripts further inside this directory.

 *   Comparing the superposition of two of the triangular dislocations of *Nikkhoo, M. and Walter, T.R., 2015.* to: